comp426-2023-spring/a01-HadiaShehwar/README.md

 #### The fs module

-The next thing that we care about doing is making our web server read from a file and then serve what is in that file instead of just the `res.end(`Hello, world!)` that our basic web server in the example is doing.
+The next thing that we care about doing is making our web server read from a file and then serve what is in that file instead of just the `res.end('Hello, world!')` that our basic web server in the example is doing.

-Instead, you are going to read in the data in `./www/index.html` and put that inside `res.end` instead.
+Instead, you are going to read in `./public/index.html` and put that inside `res.end` instead.

 Everything you need to be able to do that is available here: